mmahlke/Bioinformatics_DiMeLo-seq/README.md

 ## SAM and BAM tags

 Recall that .sam and .bam files are file types that have .fasta reads aligned to a genome assembly.
-The structure of .sam/.bam files are also discussed [here]( [linktoprevious]).
+The structure of .sam/.bam files are also discussed in the previous training session [here]( [linktoprevious]).

 You can read more about .sam structure [here](https://samtools.github.io/hts-specs/SAMv1.pdf) and about .sam tags [here](https://samtools.github.io/hts-specs/SAMtags.pdf).